Blueshoe/website/content/blog/function-as-a-service-faas-vs-kubernetes.md

 Use Cases for Kubernetes
 :::
 :::GlobalParagraph
 Kubernetes is particularly well-suited for managing complex and scalable applications.
 Its flexible architecture and resource management capabilities make it an ideal choice for [microservices architectures](/our-services/microservice-architecture-consulting/){.bs-link-blue}, where applications are composed of multiple small, independent services.
-Kubernetes enables efficient deployment, scaling, and monitoring (using additional tools like [prometheus](https://prometheus.io/){.bs-link-blue}) of these services, allowing organizations to build highly resilient and adaptable systems.
+Kubernetes enables efficient deployment, scaling, and monitoring (using additional tools like <a href="https://prometheus.io/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">prometheus</a>) of these services, allowing organizations to build highly resilient and adaptable systems.
 :::
 :::GlobalParagraph
 Data-intensive applications, such as those involving big data processing or machine learning, can greatly benefit from Kubernetes.
 It allows organizations to leverage the power of distributed computing by efficiently distributing workloads across a cluster of machines.
 Kubernetes provides the necessary tools and abstractions to manage large-scale data processing pipelines, making it an attractive option for data-driven applications.